 WHAT IS RISOGRAPH PRINTING?

-Anyhow, Risograph printing (officially now just "Riso") is a low-tech, high-character print process that lives somewhere between a screenprint, a photocopier, and an offset press.
+Risograph printing (officially now just "Riso") is a low-tech, high-character print process that lives somewhere between a screenprint, a photocopier, and an offset press.
 It lays down vivid spot inks one color at a time, on uncoated paper, with no heat involved.
-The result is bright, slightly imperfect, deeply tactile prints that look like nothing you can pull out of an inkjet.
+The result is bright, slightly imperfect, tactile prints that look like nothing you can pull out of an inkjet.

 If you've ever seen a zine, a gig poster, an indie art print, or a wedding invite where the colors look almost neon and the registration is just a hair off, that's probably riso.